Restorative justice

 How will I know when I am ready?

-Your Open Circle facilitator will meet separately with you and the other person as many times as needed to make sure you’re both prepared.
+Your facilitator will meet with you (and separately with the other person) as often as needed.
 The communication or meeting will only go ahead when everyone is confident that they are ready.

 I’m worried about what the other person will say or feel